chris-greening/chris-greening-blog/posts/Connecting to a relational database using SQLAlchemy and Python/README.md

 - [Conclusion](#conclusion)
 - [Additional resources](#additional-resources)

-_:exclamation: IMPORTANT :exclamation:: This tutorial is strictly for **practical learning purposes** and NOT an exhaustive guide for setting up a production-ready environment._
+_:exclamation: IMPORTANT :exclamation:: This tutorial is strictly for **practical learning purposes** and NOT an exhaustive guide for setting up a secure production-ready environment._

 _Be sure to keep an eye out for additional :exclamation: IMPORTANT :exclamation: notes throughout this tutorial for **potential security concerns, gotchas, etc**_.